carrliitos/carrliitos.github.io/_portfolio/portfolio-1.md

 ---
 title: "Intelligent Drone Swarm"
-excerpt: "This project develops a coordinated drone swarm system using ESP32 microcontrollers and Bitcraze's CrazyFlie,
+excerpt: "This project develops a Crazyflie 2.x drone swarm proof-of-concept, using Flowdeck V2 drones coordinated by a
-          employing a hierarchical architecture with a **mothership** (leader drone) and **multiple child drones** (followers).
-          The objective is to achieve synchronized and adaptive swarm behaviors for complex tasks such as mapping, patrolling, search-and-rescue, and collaborative exploration."
+          webcam- and OpenCV-based computer vision ‘mothership’ to demonstrate real-time vision-guided behaviors for mapping, tracking, and search-and-rescue."
 collection: portfolio
 ---